 When it is time to leave the summit, don’t fret.
 You will be facing the ocean for most of the 3-mile hike back down Hazard Peak Trail.
 If you are willing to trade in that second helping of ocean views for the chance to explore the secluded interior of Montaña de Oro, you can convert the 6-mile out and back hike into a 9.2-mile loop (Hazard Peak – Islay Creek Loop) that circling back toward the coast down Islay Creek Trail, a wide trail at the bottom of Islay Canyon Creek.

+For a slightly-shorter variation on this hike, you can use the junction with Hiedra Trail to alter the approach to Hazard Peak on Bloody Nose Trail, Hiedra Trail, and Hazard Peak Trail.
 No fee or permit is required to hike Hazard Peak Trail in Montaña de Oro State Park.
 Dogs are not allowed but mountain bikes are welcome, so get out and enjoy!